-The primary purpose of TKES is to:
+The primary purposes of TKES are to:

-- Optimize student learning and growth. - Improve the quality of instruction by ensuring accountability for classroom performance and teacher effectiveness. - Contribute to successful achievement of the goals and objectives defined in the vision, mission, and goals of Georgia Public Schools. - Provide a basis for instructional improvement through productive teacher performance appraisal and professional growth. - Implement a performance evaluation system that promotes collaboration between the teacher and evaluator and promotes self-growth, instructional effectiveness, and improvement of overall job performance. - Focus on student learning as outlined in Figure 1.
+- Optimize student learning and growth. - Improve the quality of instruction by ensuring accountability for classroom performance and teacher effectiveness. - Contribute to successful achievement of the goals and objectives defined in the vision, mission, and goals of Georgia Public Schools.

+- Provide a basis for instructional improvement through productive teacher performance appraisal and professional growth. - Implement a performance evaluation system that promotes collaboration between the teacher and evaluator and promotes self-growth, instructional effectiveness, and improvement of overall job performance. - Focus on student learning as outlined in Figure 1.

-Figure 1: Theory of Action
+Figure 1: Theory of Action Part I